18F/API-Usability-Testing/pages/kit.md

 The format is simple:

-1. Invite developers to look at your API..
+1. Invite developers to look at your API.
 2. Listen to them critique it and perhaps try to use it
 3. Ask them questions
 4. Fix key issues